TheMuffinManRL/holbertonschool-shell/basics/README.md

-6-firstdirectory script - creates a directory name my_first_directory in the /tmp/ directory 7-movethatfile script - moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete script - deletes the betty file from /tmp/my_first_directory 9-firstdirdeletion script - deleted my_first_directory in /tmp/
+6-firstdirectory script - creates a directory name my_first_directory in the /tmp/ directory 7-movethatfile script - moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete script - deletes the betty file from /tmp/my_first_directory 9-firstdirdeletion script - deletes my_first_directory in /tmp/
+10-back script - script that changes the working directory to the previous one